prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

         Simplified() bool
     }

-### AST simplifying and backwards compatibility
+### AST Simplifying and Backwards Compatibility

-The generated syntax tree provides an accurate and detailed representation of the query.
+The syntax tree produced by the new parser will provide an accurate and detailed representation of the query.

-When evaluating queries in the PromQL engine, it is better to have a less complex syntax tree.
-For matrix and vector selectors the PromQL engine expects getting a single node with all information instead of a complex tree.
+However, when evaluating queries in the PromQL query engine, it is better to have a less complex syntax tree.
+In fact, the PromQL query engine expects matrix and vector selectors to be represented as a single node rather and as a complex tree.

-To avoid breaking the query engine and other users of the PromQL parser the `Expr` interface has a function `Simplify()` that recourses through the subtree, tries to reduce the depth of the tree and changes matrix and vector selector to the format that the query engine and potential other existing callers of the parser expect.
+In order to avoid completely breaking the query engine and any other existing users of the current PromQL parser, the `Expr` interface will have a function `Simplify()` that recurses through the subtree, tries to reduce the depth of the tree and changes matrix and vector selector to the format that the query engine currently expects.

-To get this simplified, backwards compatible syntax tree format, it suffices to call `Simplify()` on the root node.
+To produce this simplified, backwards-compatible syntax tree format, it suffices to call `Simplify()` on the root node.

-It is possible to implement additional optimizations like pre evaluation of scalar expressions in that method.
+It is possible to implement additional optimizations like pre-evaluation of scalar expressions in the `Simplify()` method.

 ### Scope of the change

-The parser will obviously be completely rewritten.
+The parser will be completely rewritten.

-In the lexer the output format and token naming conventions will be changed to fit the conventions and interfaces of yacc.
+The output format and token naming conventions in the lexer will be changed to fit the conventions and interfaces of yacc.
 Most of the actual logic will remain unchanged.

-The changes to the engine can be minimized thanks to the AST Simplification mechanism.
+The changes to the query engine will be minimized by the AST Simplification mechanism.
 The changes will be confined to some name changes in types and interfaces.

-### Possible regressions
+### Possible Regressions

-By Rice's theorem it might be impossible be sure whether the new parser accepts exactly the same syntax as the old one.
+By Rice's theorem, it may be impossible be certain whether the new parser accepts exactly the same syntax as the old one.

-Less academically it is possible that there is an edge case in the current parser that the new parser doesn't handle because one knows about it.
-It is likely impossible to completely mitigate the risk of accidentally introducing a breaking incompatibility here.
+Less academically, it is possible that there exist edge cases in the current parser that the new parser does not handle because no one knows about them.
+It is likely impossible to completely mitigate the risk of accidentally introducing a breaking incompatibility of this type.

-This is a consequence of the fact that no formal definition of PromQL exists, yet.
+This is a consequence of the fact that no formal definition of PromQL exists yet.

-To reduce this risk, it is planned to collect a large list of queries that work with the current parser and test the new parser against each of them.
+In order to reduce this risk, a large sampling of queries that work with the current parser should be collected and used to test the new parser.